longhorn/website/content/docs/1.8.0/advanced-resources/backing-image/backing-image.md

 ##### Use an existing backing Image during volume creation
 1. Click **Setting > Backing Image** in the Longhorn UI.
 2. Click **Create Backing Image** to create a backing image with a unique name and a valid URL.
-3. During the volume creation, specify the backing image from the backing image list.
+3. Select a backing image from the list.
+The volume and the backing image must use the same data engine.
 4. Longhorn starts to download the backing image to disks for the replicas when a volume using the backing image is attached to a node.

 ##### Use an existing backing Image during volume restore